CV & Cover Letter Tips

 - Make sure you have included all of your personal information, especially contact details.

-Cover Letter Prep
+Cover Letter Preparation

 Your CV should always be accompanied by a cover letter.
-While your CV is a sales document that lists your experience and skills, a cover letter is more a personal description of yourself and how you meet the requirements of the role.
+While your CV is a sales document that lists your experience and skills, a cover letter is more of a personal description of yourself and how you meet the requirements of the role.
 It’s important to remember that your cover letter should not be a copy of your CV, but an independent document highlighting your suitability for the job.
 The following tips will help you to create an attractive cover letter:

 - Personalise your cover letter and address it to the individual responsible for hiring.